yt6983138/OsuLazerFSMounter/README.md

 Core:
 - [x] Mount as a virtual drive
 - [x] Reading
-- [ ] Writing, Deleting, Renaming/Moving
+- [x] Writing, Deleting, Renaming/Moving
     - [x] Skins
-    - [ ] Beatmaps (need to update their corresponding collection, and individual beatmap hash)
+    - [x] Beatmaps (need to update their corresponding collection, and individual beatmap hash)
+- [x] Unmount button
+    - [x] If the filesystem is unmounted with open handle, rewrite them back

 CLI:
 - [x] Mount as a virtual drive